 Prescott Valley, Arizona — Green Home For Sale

 A environmentally safe and energy efficient home situated on 12 acres in a Gated Community of 12 acre and larger lots.
 Adjacent to a large parcel of BLM land.
 Many unexpected and high quality features.
-Convenient to Prescott and Prescott Valley.
+Low maintenance inside and out.

 Listing ID: 20248

 |Annual Utility Cost||$2,050|

 |Total Property Area||12 acres|